mikelue/go-misc/ioc/service/README.md

 ## ServiceRunner

-The needed object to be run is the struct `ServiceRunner`, it is responsible for additional information of a service.
+The needed object to be run is the struct of `ServiceRunner`, it is responsible for additional information of a service.

 ```go